Aritra-Roy-1/CV-star-light-curve-analysis/README.md

 # Data Acquisition and Analysis of the Cataclysmic Variable Binary — 1RXS J064434.5+334451

 **Master's Dissertation Work | Aritra Roy | M.Sc.
-Physics (Spectroscopy)** **Maharaja Sayajirao University of Baroda, 2023–25**
+Physics (Spectroscopy)** **Maharaja Sayajirao University of Baroda | 2023–25**

-> This dissertation work presents a photometric and orbital analysis of the cataclysmic variable (CV) star system 1RXS J064434.5+334451, a high-inclination eclipsing binary composed of a white dwarf accreting material from a low-mass main-sequence companion.
-Utilizing publicly available data from the Transiting Exoplanet Survey Satellite (TESS) and the Wide-field Infrared Survey Explorer (WISE), the study investigates brightness variability and periodic behavior.
+> This dissertation work presents a photometric and orbital analysis of a cataclysmic variable (CV) star system, Utilizing publicly available data from the Transiting Exoplanet Survey Satellite (TESS) and the Wide-field Infrared Survey Explorer (WISE).
+The study investigates brightness variability and periodic behaviour.

 ---

 ## Overview

 Cataclysmic Variable (CV) stars are close, interacting binary systems in which a white dwarf accretes matter from a Roche-lobe-overflowing low-mass companion (typically a red dwarf).
-This project investigates the photometric variability of **1RXS J064434.5+334451**, a known high-inclination eclipsing CV, using multi-wavelength space-based survey data.
+This project investigates the photometric variability of **1RXS J064434.5+334451**, a known high-inclination eclipsing CV, composed of a white dwarf accreting material from a low-mass main-sequence companion, using multi-wavelength space-based survey data.

 The analysis pipeline covers:
 - Light curve extraction from **TESS** (optical, 2-min cadence) and **WISE/NEOWISE** (infrared W1 & W2 bands)